SoumyadeepMukherjee/Matrix_Manipulation/Contributing.md

 ## Contributing Guidelines

-All kinds of contributions are allowed as long as it is under the scope of the repository!!
+* All kinds of contributions are accepted as long as it is under the scope of the repository.
+* Please make sure that you have created an issue before making any contribution.
+* You can also provide the algorithm and the output of your code.